Renée Martine believes that life speaks through the quiet

-My name is Renée Christine Martine, an abstract artist, photographer, and writer living in Northern Texas.
+Renée Martine is an abstract artist, photographer, and writer living in Northern Texas.

 My art began as an act of survival.
 In 2013, my only brother, his former wife, and their son lost their lives under mysterious circumstances.
 For years I searched for answers, chasing closure through logic and investigation.
 When that search grew heavy, I turned toward color, texture, and movement — to painting — and in doing so, I found something resembling peace.